New blog from 3PB's pupils - June 2020

 3PB's pupils present a collection of articles written during the coronavirus pandemic.

-3PB recruits through the Gateway for its twelve month pupillages.
+3PB recruits all pupils for the compulsory pupillage leading to a final practicing certificate through the Gateway, whether that be for the full twelve months or with waivers/reduced requirements.
 Applications may only be accepted through the Gateway.
 We aim to recruit up to four pupils.
 Vacancies may be based in any of our six locations: London, Birmingham, Bournemouth, Bristol, Oxford or Winchester.
 Pupils are asked for their location preference(s), if any but cannot be guaranteed that any offer will be at their preferred location.
 Chambers will be as flexible as possible.

 Watch Head of Pupillage Cheryl Jones describing the opportunities for pupils at 3PB